ankitects/anki-manual/src/getting-started.md

 #### Types of Cards

 - **New:** A new card is one that you have downloaded or entered in, but have never studied before.
-Indicated by a blue number in deck pages and while studying.
+A new card is indicated by a blue number in deck pages and while studying.

 - **Learning:** Cards that were seen for the first time recently, and are still being learnt.
-Indicated by a red number in deck pages and while studying.
+A learning card is indicated by a red number in deck pages and while studying.

 - **Review:** Cards that were previously learnt, and now need to be reviewed so you don’t forget them.
-Indicated by a green number in deck pages and while studying.
+A review card is indicated by a green number in deck pages and while studying.
   There are two types of review cards:
     - **Young:** A young card is one that has an interval of less than 21 days, but is not in learning.